ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/commands/files/browse/browse.dotnet.markdown

-﻿#Commands : BrowseAsync
+#Commands : BrowseAsync

-**BrowseAsync** method is used to scan a file system for existing files.
+The **BrowseAsync** method is used to scan a file system for existing files.

 ## Syntax